Nominations are now open and close on 15 October 2023

-- The nominations are shortlisted and the winner is selected by the JAAS Editorial Board.
+- The nominations are shortlisted and the JAAS Editorial Board selects the winner

 See all previous winners